-Daily departures bsed on 2 or more persons.
+Daily departures based on 2 or more persons.

-This small group trip will meet up in Nanaimo (a major ferry port on central Vancouver Island – easy to access from Vancouver).
-Transfer to the remote northern community of Port McNeill (5-6 hour drive).
+Self-drive from Victoria or Nanaimo to the remote northern community of Port McNeill (5-6 hour drive).
 Enroute discover diverse island communities nestled between the mountains and the ocean shore and scenic vistas.
 On arrival, settle in to the Haida-Way Inn for the next 3 nights.
-Dinner

 Day 2 Great Bear Rainforest (B,L,D)

 In the wild and pristine region of Western Canada's Pacific Northwest, a select few travelers are afforded the incomparable thrill of close encounters with some of North America's most impressive creatures – massive grizzly bears.
 Each spring the Grizzlies are seen feeding on grasses near the inlet shores.
 Each fall, when millions of salmon make their final spawning run giant grizzlies gather at the spawning channels to fatten their already massive bodies in preparation for the imminent winter freeze.
 Bald eagles, grebes, Marbled Murlets, loons, herons and many others are frequently seen.
 We will depart by boat early for a full day program up Thompson sound and enjoy the added experience of hiking in the Great Bear Rainforest.
 Lunch included.
 Dinner on return to the lodge.